-The Contractor shall comply with all applicable legislation, licences, authorizations and permits with respect to aggregate exploration, quarry development and operations (Table 1).
-Quarry site selection, development and operation procedures outlined in this plan are to be read in conjunction with the PERs (Table 1), as well as the Construction Environmental Management Program (CEMP), Operation Environmental Management Program (OEMP), and the Project EIS.
+As indicated, efforts will be made to use existing permitted and licensed sources for materials, but the Contractor will comply with all applicable legislation, licenses, authorizations and permits with respect to aggregate exploration, quarry development and operations, should a new site need to be developed (Table 1).
+Quarry site selection, development and operation procedures outlined in this plan are to be read in conjunction with the PER (Table 1), as well as the CEMP, OEMP, and the Project EIS.